covid-policy-modelling/model-connector-template/README.md

 1. Edit [meta.yml](meta.yaml) to describe your model/connector.

-1. If you are developing in a private repository, give the @covid-policy-modelling-bot *Read* access to your repository.
+1. If you are developing in a private repository, make sure to give the appropriate machine user access to your repository for any deployment that will use your connector (e.g. for the staging server, give the @covid-policy-modelling-bot *Read* access to your repository).

 1. Raise a PR against the `web-ui` repository, copying the content of your `meta.yml` into the `models.yml` file.